apache/activemq-website/src/virtual-destinations.md

 Option|Default|Description
 ---|---|---
-selectorAwae|false|only messages that match one of the existing subscribers are actually dispatched.
+selectorAware|false|only messages that match one of the existing subscribers are actually dispatched.
 Using this option prevents the build up of unmatched messages when selectors are used by exclusive consumers local|false|when true, don't fan out messages that were received over a network concurrentSend|false|when true, use an executor to fanout such that sends occur in parallel.
 This allows the journal to batch writes which will reduce disk io (5.12) transactedSend|false|when true, use a transaction for fanout sends such that there is a single disk sync.
 A local broker transaction will be created if there is no client transaction (5.13)